bibanon/bibanon/Denko.md

-The (less than heartwarming) story of how a NEET who knows next to nothing about love overcomes his shyness and gets a beautiful loving girlfriend with the help of [[fellow 2channers|2channel]].
-At least in theory.

-It's a spiritual sequel to [[Densha Otoko]]; but it is definitely a much darker deconstruction.
+If [[those romantic stories from 2channel|Densha Otoko]] are like the "white knight in shining armor", then this story is like Don Quixote; a much darker deconstruction of romanticism gone wrong.

 You will be wincing for the train wreck ahead.
-And you will find ways to fear that wretched emoticon.
+And you *will* find ways to fear that wretched emoticon.

 (´･ω･`)

+---

+This is the (less than heartwarming) story of how a NEET, who knows next to nothing about love, overcomes his shyness and gets a beautiful loving girlfriend with the help of [[fellow 2channers|2channel]].
+But as a deconstruction goes, everything has been turned on it's head.

 Along the way, he learns about hamsters, spaghetti, and how to write the perfect love letter.
-But there are a few things that the NEET just doesn't learn...
+But there are a few things that the NEET just can't drive into his thick skull...

 ### Characters
 + **OP**: A kind, but naive NEET in college who loves Denko a little too much.
 Or maybe not enough, depending on your view.
 + **Denko**: The target of OP's love.
 She is fairly pretty according to OP, and helped him out when he was being bullied in high school.
-She seems to reciprocate his love, or at least that's how he sees it.
+She seems to reciprocate his love (or at least that's how he sees it).
 + **A-ko**: Denko's friend, though not a very good one considering what she does in the story.
 Doesn't get involved in the story until a few threads into it.
 + (´･ω･`) : The emoticon from hell.
 If you see this thing anywhere, run away as far as you can.